haxe-continuation/haxe-continuation/README.md

   {
     var output:Array<haxe.io.Bytes> =
     [
-      // start a separate "thread" for each element in `files` array
+      // Start a separate "thread" for each element in `files` array
       @fork(file in files)
       {
-        // the code block executed by each "thread"
+        // The code block executed by each "thread"
         @await loadFile(file);
       }
-    ]
+    ];
-    // at this point, all threads have finished executing. return output;
+    // At this point, all sub-threads have finished executing. return output;
   }
 }